ferzanagehringer3/Github-Collaboration/README.md

     <p>To foster a global community of innovators working together seamlessly.</p>
 </body>

-Save the index.html file.
+- Save the index.html file.

-Stage the resolved file:
+- Stage and commit the merge resolution

-git add index.html

-Commit the merge resolution (Git will provide a default message, you can accept it or change it):

-git commit -m "Resolve merge conflict: Added Our Mission and Our Vision sections"

-Push your updated feature branch to GitHub:
+- Push your updated feature branch to GitHub:

-git push origin feature/our-vision

-Partner B (on GitHub - Complete Merge):
+***Partner B** (on GitHub - Complete Merge):

-Go back to your Pull Request on GitHub.
+- Go back to your Pull Request on GitHub.

-The "This branch has conflicts..." message should now be gone.
+- The "This branch has conflicts..." message should now be gone.

-Click Merge pull request and Confirm merge.
+- Click Merge pull request and Confirm merge.

-Then, you can click Delete branch.
+- Then, you can click Delete branch.

-Partner C (on your local machine - Resolve Second):
+**Partner C** (on your local machine - Resolve Second):

-Switch back to your main branch:
+- Switch back to your main branch:

-git checkout main
+ - git checkout main in the terminal or use the branch menu at the bottom left of VS Code

-Pull the latest changes from GitHub's main branch (this now brings in both Partner A's "Our Mission" AND Partner B's "Our Vision" sections):

-git pull origin main
+- Pull the latest changes from GitHub's main branch (this now brings in both Partner A's "Our Mission" AND Partner B's "Our Vision" sections): git pull origin main (Use the refresh wheel in the bottom left of your VS Code editor)

-Now, switch back to your feature branch:
+- Now, switch back to your feature branch: git checkout our_vision or again the branch menu at the bottom left.

-git checkout feature/our-values

-Merge the main branch into your feature branch:
+- Merge the main branch into your feature branch: press `ctrl+shift+p` and type `Git: Merge branch`

-git merge main

 Git will now notify you of another merge conflict.
 Open your index.html file in VS Code.
 You will see conflict markers, but this time they will include changes from both previous merges.